isri-aist/BaselineWalkingController/README.md

 ## Features
 - Completely open source! (controller framework: mc_rtc, simulator: Choreonoid, sample robot model: JVRC1)
+- Full capabilities, including 3D walking and integration with a footstep planner.
 - Easy to switch between various methods of centroidal trajectory generation for walking implemented in [CentroidalControlCollection](https://github.com/isri-aist/CentroidalControlCollection).
 - Easy to switch between the two frameworks for centroidal trajectory generation for walking: (1) online MPC and (2) offline MPC + stabilizer.
 - Support for a virtual robot whose model is publicly available so you can try out the controller right away.